pmyteh/RISJbot/README.md

 If you want to load your output data into an R-based analysis framework via the `tm` package, there is a companion package [`tm.plugin.risjbot`](https://github.com/pmyteh/tm.plugin.risjbot) which does this easily.
+From there it's straightforward to convert it for use with `quanteda`, a more modern (and more actively maintained) R-based ecosystem.
-JSONLines libraries are readily available for other programming languages and workflows.
+JSONLines libraries are also readily available for other programming languages and workflows.

 ## Spiders